seraphx2/ESI.NET/README.md

 ## SSO Example

 ### SSO Login URL generator
 ESI.NET has a helper method to generate the URL required to authenticate a character or authorize roles (by providing a List<string> of scopes) for the Eve Online SSO.
+You should also provide a value for "state" that you verify when it is returned (it will be included in the callback).
 ```cs
 var url = _client.SSO.CreateAuthenticationUrl();
 ```